 Are you storing your VEGGIES and FRUITS right?

-In this need of the hour with the uncertainty of regular availability of fresh produce, here are few tips on how best we can store them and keep them fresh for a longer period of time.
-Point to be kept in mind while buying fresh veggies, buy what you need do not over a hoard.
+A point to be kept in mind while buying fresh veggies is to buy what you need do not over a hoard.
 Below are some tips to "how to store veggies and fruits"

-- Leafy greens stay fresh longer if they’re rinsed, wrapped in a paper towel or tea towel, and refrigerated in a container or sealed plastic bag.
-You can do this with coriander, mint, methi, lettuce greens, bok choy, Swiss chard, kale, and spinach.
+- Leafy greens stay fresh for longer if they’re rinsed, wrapped in a paper towel or tea towel, and then refrigerated in a container or sealed plastic bag.
+You can do this with coriander, mint, fenugreek(Methi), lettuce greens, bok choy, Swiss chard, kale, and spinach.

-- If you bought extra palak(spinach) and planning to use it after a few days you can make a paste and store in the freezer and add the paste to any dal or curries or smoothies any time.
-(For easy use store them as ice cubes)
+- If you bought extra spinach and are planning to use it later, you can make a paste and store it in the freezer.
+Add the paste to any dal, curry, or smoothies.
+(For added convenience store them as ice cubes)

-- Plastic bags with tiny vents help keep greens fresh longer by releasing moisture.
+- Plastic bags with tiny vents help keep greens fresh for longer by releasing moisture.

-- Root vegetables should be stored in a cool, dark, dry spot outside the fridge like a cupboard.
-You can also store garlic, onions, potatoes, sweet potatoes, yams this way.
-Onions and Potatoes to be stored together in our usual traditional method.
+- Root vegetables should be stored in a cool, dark, and dry spot outside the fridge like a cupboard.
+Store garlic, onions, potatoes, sweet potatoes, and yams this way.

-- Carrot, beetroots cut the stem part and store, that way they do not become soft and stay fresh for a longer period.
+- For carrots and beetroots cut the stem and store so do not become soft and stay fresh for a longer.

 - For the best-tasting tomatoes, store them at room temperature away from direct sunlight.
-This will help them ripen evenly.
-Once they are ripe they can be placed in the fridge.
-If they get extra ripe simply grind and store in the freezer and use it when needed.
+This will help them ripen evenly and once ripe they can be placed in the fridge.
+If they get overripen simply grind and store in the freezer.

 Freeze your vegetables if you can’t eat them right away

-- Freezing vegetables at home is a fast and easy way to preserve nutrients and enjoy the taste.
+- Freezing vegetables at home is a fast and easy way to preserve nutrients and taste.

 - Most vegetables need to be blanched before they are frozen.
-This means that you should boil the whole or cut up pieces of the vegetable for 1-2 minutes and then immediately place in ice-cold water to stop the cooking process.
+First boil the whole or cut up pieces of the vegetable for 1-2 minutes and then immediately place in ice-cold water to stop the cooking process.
 This will keep your vegetables from getting freezer burn.
-Frozen vegetables will be fine for up to one year.
+Frozen vegetables will last for up to one year.

-- Freezing is not recommended for eggplant, lettuce greens, potatoes (other than mashed), radishes, sprouts, and sweet potatoes.
+- Freezing is not recommended for eggplant, lettuce, potatoes (other than mashed), radishes, sprouts, and sweet potatoes.

-- Cauliflower and broccoli can be cut to florets a deep freeze.
+- Cauliflower and broccoli can be cut into florets before deep freezing.

-- All your boiled extra dal can be stored in the deep freeze
+- Extra boiled dal can be stored in the deep freeze as well.

 AT ROOM TEMPERATURE